kriskowal/lode/README.md

 CommonJS designs, using packages and statically linking modules across and within packages at load-time.

+* Lode does not install packages on the local file system, nor does it require packages to be installed.
+If they are on the local file system, it can use them, but it's just as well if they're on the web and `lode` is run by `nobody`.
+You can think of Lode as a JavaScript application web agent.
 * On the server-side, Lode asynchronously loads and statically links all of the modules in a working set of packages before they are either executed or distributed.